 Typical Filipinos of today.
 Note the easy smiles and carefree faces.
 Poster is from a government contraception campaign, badly needed in this overpopulated land.

+The Philippines may have a better future in the modern economy than many think.
 This blog does support the armed Maoist insurgency waged by the New People’s Army in the Philippines, but that is really the subject of another post.

 This research takes a lot of time, and I do not get paid anything for it.
 If you think this website is valuable to you, please consider a a contribution to support more of this valuable research.